12. Data frames#

 .

-Let us play with the following data frame:
+Let’s play around with this data frame:

 (x <- data.frame(